opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/01_configuring_table_view/table.rst

     * Description
     * Usage
   * * Default sort
-    * By default, the Table visualization keeps the order of the records as it is after they been processed.
+    * By default, the Table visualization keeps the order of the records as it is after they have been processed.
 It is possible to define another default sort, by choosing a field and a sort type.
     * 1. Click on the "Default sort" list box.
       2. Choose a field from the dataset, on which the sorting will be based.
       3. Click on the second list box, displayed below the first one.